 In January 2011 York Potash contacted the North York Moors National Park Authority to express an interest in developing a new potash mine within the National Park.
 The York Potash Project was set up to extract mineral from two deep polyhalite seams which lie beneath the National Park and extend eastward underneath the North Sea.

 Since 2011 the Authority has given planning permissions for a number of temporary exploratory drill sites in the east of the Park between Whitby and Scarborough.
 The company submitted a planning application for the development of a new deep mine at Dove's Nest Farm/Haxby Plantation, Sneaton to the south west of Whitby in February 2013.
 The proposal was for the mineral to be taken from the mine head site in suspension for processing on Teesside via an underground pipeline.
-The 2013 planning application was withdrawn by the company in January 2014 and the updated proposals are for:
+The 2013 planning application was withdrawn by the company in January 2014.
+New proposals were submitted in October 2014 which comprised.

-• Mineral transport system comprising a series of linked conveyors within a tunnel at an average depth of 250 metres, moving the dry extracted mineral from the mine to a materials handling facility at Wilton on Teesside;
+- Mineral transport system comprising a series of linked conveyors within a 37 kilometre tunnel at an average depth of 250 metres, moving the extracted mineral from the mine to Teesside;

-The National Park is afforded the highest level of landscape protection and central government policy as set out in Paragraph 116 of the National Planning Policy Framework 2012 (the ‘Major Development Test’) applies to proposals for large developments such as the proposed new potash mine and mineral transport system.
+The National Park is afforded the highest level of landscape protection and central government policy as set out in Paragraph 116 of the National Planning Policy Framework 2012 (the ‘Major Development Test’) applies to proposals for large developments such as the York Potash mine and mineral transport system.

 Core Policy E, Minerals of the Authority's Core Strategy and Development Policies DPD (November 2008) confirms that proposals for minerals developments (apart from stone quarrying for local building needs) will be considered against the Major Development Test.